Best Cutting Board of 2020

 The same studies have found that wood is naturally anti-microbial, with a number of anti-bacterial properties, such as the very porous nature of wood, where bacteria is pulled inside the end grain wood and bamboo designs and isn't able to survive.
 As per the 2019 study by the University of Illinois, wood also contains naturally occurring enzymes that kill bacteria.

 Of all the hardwood options we examined, the end grain designs were the best, as this design has proven to be the most anti-microbial.
 Our favorite end-grain models include the Sonder and Boos Blocks, as both resisted getting deep cuts.
 Among Bamboo products, the Green Chef stood out for how easy it was to clean by hand.
 It also resisted getting cut up over extended periods of time, which were major reasons it was our favorite bamboo contender.
 A downside of all wood models is that unlike plastic options, they can not be washed in a dishwasher and must be washed by hand.
-They should also be sanitized from time-to-time.
+In addition to handwashing, it's important to periodically sanitize your wooden boards or any cutting surface you're not putting through the dishwasher.

 Composite cutting boards are made of a blend of hard materials, which allow them to be a sanitary option.
 This is because their hard material makes it difficult to put deep cuts or gouges in it; unlike wood, they can also be washed in the dishwasher.
 These characteristics make composite products some of the easiest to keep clean.
 The Epicurean was by far our review team's favorite composite model.

-For most culinary aficionados, how blade-friendly, or how quickly (or slowly) a cutting surface will dull their kitchen knives is nearly as important as hygienic factors.
-This is also where the type of material makes a huge difference, though we still found significant differences between models of the same materials.
+If you are preparing a significant portion of your meals at home, how blade-friendly, or how quickly (or slowly) a cutting surface will dull your kitchen knives is nearly as important as hygienic factors.
+While the type of material the board is constructed from will have the biggest impact on this metric, we still found significant differences between models of the same materials.

 Models with end-grain hard construction are by far the best, as the knife blade can slip in between the fibers without much damage to the board or the knife.
 This is why the two most knife-friendly models we tested were the Sonder Los Angeles and the Boos Block, which allowed our blades to remain sharper than when using others in our testing fleet.